sourcegraph/about/blogposts/announcing-sourcegraph-3.0-beta.md

 ### Faster page load times

 We trimmed the initial bundle size by ~50% for the Sourcegraph web app.
 This speeds up page loads on Sourcegraph.com and your own Sourcegraph instance.
+Thanks, [Webpack](https://webpack.js.org/)!
+(As a [JS Foundation member](https://js.foundation/about/members), Sourcegraph is proud to support Webpack.)

 ### Nginx-based HTTP server